 Oh wait, that’s our software!
 You probably already know about Scrivener if you’re reading this, but if you came to this page from an internet search or another site and haven’t tried Scrivener yet, be sure to take the free trial for a spin.
 Scrivener contains everything you need to craft your first draft and is used by writers of all stripes—novelists, screenwriters, biographers, journalists, students and more.
 Be sure to check out Scapple, too, which lets you write notes anywhere and make connections between them.

-Atomic Scribbler lets you edit and organise your writing in a tabbed interface.
+SmartEdit Writer is a free program for editing and organising your writings in a tabbed interface.
 Providing integrated word processing and outlining, it is perhaps the app closest to Scrivener on this list.
 The “Snapshots” feature of its predecessor, PageFour, was one of the inspirations for Scrivener’s own Snapshots feature (and yes, we shamelessly borrowed the feature name).
 Definitely worth checking out.

 macOS | Windows | Web